 The complexity of a spouse’s assets and the acrimonious nature of matrimonial disputes can often mean that there are difficulties in uncovering the full extent of a spouse’s financial situation.
 Forensic accountants familiar with divorce proceedings know where to look for information and how to assist legal teams to ask the right questions to get to the true financial position as soon as possible.
 They can also help the parties to weigh up differing settlement proposals and the short-term and long-term financial implications that each might carry.

-By Iain Potter and Jerome McDonagh.
+By Jerome McDonagh.
 Published on the Hong Kong Lawyer website.